schlarpc/SeriousCast/README.md

 set to the publicly accessible hostname for your server.

 After editing the configuration file, you should be able to run server.py to start the service.
-Navigate to port 30000 in a web browser to get a list of available channels along with .pls downloads for each.
+Navigate to the configured port (default 30000) in a web browser to get a list of available channels along with .pls downloads for each.

 ## License